achimmihca/ProTrans/README.md

 # Demo
 - Clone this repo
-- Navigate to `Tools/DownloadDependencies` and run `sh download-dependencies.sh` in your favorite shell
-    - On Windows you can use git-bash to run the `sh` command
-- Open the Unity project, and take a look at the sample scene.
+- Open the Unity project, and take a look at the sample scenes.

 # How to Use